Simulation Software for Underground Mining.

 Make Operational Decisions.
 With Confidence.

-See Where Throughput is lost, before the shift.
+See Where Throughput is lost, Before the Shift Starts.

 idoba.sim builds a 3D model of your underground mine network and runs every truck, loader, and jumbo as an independent agent - making decisions, waiting, reacting to congestion, and competing for the same decline space your crews navigate every shift.